woprd/ctfs/csa/csc2024/townpulse/README.md

 ## Challenge Overview
 * **Category:** OS Exploitation
 * **Difficulty:** ["Easy"]
-* **Description:** We have access to a linux box, need to find vulnerable configuration to escalate privileges and find flag.
+* **Description:** We have ssh access to a linux box, need to find vulnerable configuration to escalate privileges and find flag.

 ## Tools Used